astropy/astropy/docs/cosmology/index.rst

    array([ 0.72791572,  0.25055062,  0.09010261]))

-Note that these don't quite add up to one even though WMAP7 assumes a flat Universe because photons and nuetrinos are included.
+Note that these don't quite add up to one even though WMAP7 assumes a flat Universe because photons and neutrinos are included.

 In addition to the `~astropy.cosmology.core.LambdaCDM` object, there are convenience functions that calculate some of these quantities